roman-milk/roman-milk.github.io/rob-and-gail.md

+===

- ****** Rob and Gail ****** byJust_Plain_Bob© Saturday I went to the gallery, paid for the painting and then paid extra to have the painting packaged and shipped to Gail.
+Saturday I went to the gallery, paid for the painting and then paid extra to have the painting packaged and shipped to Gail.
 I hoped that she would think of me every time she looked at it and wonder about what could have been.

  Thursday I walked across the stage, received my sheepskin and headed into the next portion of my life.
 My parent's graduation present to me was a one year lease on a two bedroom condo and the furniture to fill it.
 I spent the weekend moving in and on Monday I started my full time job in the family business.